TheShoutingParrot/vgcp/README.md

 # Victor's Graphical Chess Program

 vgcp is a simple graphical chess UI which uses SDL2 and is written in C.

-vgcp has been tested on Ubuntu, Void Linux and MacOS.
+vgcp has been tested on Ubuntu, Void Linux, Arch Linux and MacOS.

 ## Usage